 - Villain Protagonist: Initially.
 After Wario Land he becomes more of an Anti-Hero.

-- Would Hit a Girl: Wario has pummeled Captain Syrup in Wario Land 2 (in the endings to be specific), the Golden Diva from Wario Land 4, DinoMighty from Wario World, and Terrormisu from Master of Disguise.
+- Would Hit a Girl: Wario has pummeled Captain Syrup in Wario Land II (in the endings to be specific), the Golden Diva from Wario Land 4, DinoMighty from Wario World, Queen Merelda in Shake It, and Terrormisu from Master of Disguise.
 He's got no problem with smacking chicks.
 (Well, villainous ones at least.)

 - Anti-Villain: He's not really much of a villain - In fact, the only indication that he is one is at all is that his goal is to Take Over the World.